-M92 is one of the original discoveries of Johann Elert Bode, who found it on December 27, 1777 and described it as "A nebula that is more or less round with a pale glow".
-Charles Messier independently rediscovered it and cataloged it on March 18, 1781.
-Incidentally, this proved to be a very productive day for Messier as he also cataloged another 8 objects, all of them Virgo Cluster galaxies (M84-M91) at the same time.
-As with many globulars, it was William Herschel in 1783 who first resolved M92 into stars.
-Of all the stars in M92, only about 16 variables have been discovered of which 14 of are of RR Lyrae type and one of them is a rare globular eclipsing binary of the W Ursae Majoris type binary.
+M92 is one of the original discoveries of Johann Elert Bode who found it on December 27, 1777.
+He described it as "a nebula that's more or less round with a pale glow".
+Charles Messier independently rediscovered it and catalogued it on March 18, 1781.
+Incidentally, this proved to be Messier's most productive night, during which he discovered another 8 objects all of them Virgo Cluster galaxies (M84 to M91).
+As with many globulars, it was William Herschel who first resolved it into stars.
+To date, only about 16 variables have been discovered in M92 of which 14 are of the RR Lyrae type, and one is a rare globular eclipsing W Ursae Majoris type binary.

 M92 Data Table

 |Apparent Size (arc mins)

 |Number of Stars